PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 ### Gathering scales

-The information about the quantization scales is being collected from three types of operators:
+The information about the quantization scales is collected from two sources:

+1. the `out_threshold` attribute of quantizable operators - it contains a single value quantization scale for the operator's output,
+2.  fake quantize/dequantize operators - they imitate quantization from FP32 into INT8, or dequantization in reverse direction, but keep the quantized tensor values as floats.

+There are three types of fake quantize/dequantize operators:

-* `fake_quantize_moving_average_abs_max` - imitates INT8 quantization of FP32 tensors, but keeps quantized output values as floats; is used before quantized operator (e.g. `conv2d`) to gather scale information for the op's input.
+* `fake_quantize_moving_average_abs_max` and `fake_quantize_range_abs_max` - used before quantized operator (e.g. `conv2d`), gather single value scale information for the op's input,
-* `fake_dequantize_max_abs` - imitates dequantization of INT8 tensors back into floats; it is used after quantized operator, and contains scale used for the op's weights dequantization.
+* `fake_dequantize_max_abs` and `fake_channel_wise_dequantize_max_abs` - used after quantized operators, contain scales used for the operators' weights dequantization; the first one collects a single value scale for the weights tensor, whereas the second one collects a vector of scales for each output channel of the weights,
-* `fake_quantize_dequantize_moving_average_abs_max` - imitates immediate quantization and dequantization; it can be used after a quantized operator to get the scale value for the op's output.
+* `fake_quantize_dequantize_moving_average_abs_max` - used after a quantized operator to get the scale value for the op's output; imitates immediate quantization and dequantization.

+Scale values gathered from the fake quantize/dequantize operators have precedence over the scales collected from the `out_threshold` attributes.

 Notes: